Small interfering RNA: Viral-mediated delivery

-The gene silencing effects of transfected designed siRNA are generally transient, but this difficulty can be overcome through an RNAi approach.
+The gene silencing effects of transfected, designed siRNA are generally transient, but this difficulty can be overcome through an RNAi approach.
 Delivering this siRNA from DNA templates can be done through several recombinant viral vectors based on retrovirus, adeno-associated virus, adenovirus, and lentivirus.
-The latter is the most efficient virus that stably delivers siRNA to target cells as it can transduce nondividing cells as well as directly target the nucleus.
+As of primary research work in 2006, the latter virus was the most efficient for stable delivery of siRNA to target cells, as it could be used to transduce nondividing cells, as well as to directly target the nucleus.
 These specific viral vectors have been synthesized to effectively facilitate siRNA that is not viable for transfection into cells.

-Another aspect is that in some cases synthetic viral vectors can integrate siRNA into the cell genome which allows for stable expression of siRNA and long-term gene knockdown.
-This technique is advantageous because it is in vivo and effective for difficult to transfect cell.
-However problems arise because it can trigger antiviral responses in some cell types leading to mutagenic and immunogenic effects.
+In some cases synthetic viral vectors can integrate siRNA into the cell genome, which allows for stable expression of siRNA and long-term gene knockdown.
+This technique is advantageous because it is an in vivo method, and can be effective for difficult to transfect cells.
+However, problems arise because it can trigger antiviral responses in some cell types, leading to mutagenic and immunogenic effects.

-This method has potential use in gene silencing of the central nervous system for the treatment of Huntington's disease.
+This method has been shown to have potential for use in gene silencing of the central nervous system genes, e.g., in the treatment of Huntington's disease.

 Therapies

-A decade after the discovery of RNAi mechanism in 1993, the pharmaceutical sector heavily invested in the research and development of siRNA therapy.
+A decade after the discovery of the RNAi mechanism in 1998, the pharmaceutical sector heavily invested in the research and development of siRNA therapy.
 There are several advantages that this therapy has over small molecules and antibodies.
 It can be administered quarterly or every six months.
-Another advantage is that, unlike small molecule and monoclonal antibodies that need to recognize specific conformation of a protein, siRNA functions by Watson-Crick basepairing with mRNA.
+Another advantage is that, unlike small molecules and monoclonal antibodies that need to recognize a specific protein conformation, siRNA functions by Watson-Crick basepairing with mRNA.
 Therefore, any target molecule that needs to be treated with high affinity and specificity can be selected if the right nucleotide sequence is available.
 One of the biggest challenges researchers needed to overcome was the identification and establishment of a delivery system through which the therapies would enter the body.
-And that the immune system often mistakes the RNAi therapies as remnants of infectious agents, which can trigger an immune response.
-Animal models did not accurately represent the degree of immune response that was seen in humans and despite the promise in the treatment investors divested away from RNAi.
+Another was that the immune system often mistakes RNAi therapies for remnants of infectious agents, which can trigger an immune response.
+Animal models did not accurately represent the degree of immune response seen in humans, and despite the promise of the treatment, investors divested from RNAi.

 However, there were a few companies that continued with the development of RNAi therapy for humans.
 Alnylam Pharmaceuticals, Sirna Therapeutics and Dicerna Pharmaceuticals are few of the companies still working on bringing RNAi therapies to market.
 It was learned that almost all siRNA therapies administered in the bloodstream accumulated in the liver.
 That is why most of the early drug targets were diseases that affected the liver.
 Repeated developmental work also shed light on improving the chemical composition of the RNA molecule to reduce the immune response, subsequently causing little to no side effects.
-Listed below are some of approved therapies or therapies in pipeline.